 Choosing Your American Green Tree Frog

 Frogs can make lovely pets, but frogs in the wild are facing population declines and extinction due to human encroachment.
 If you take in a wild-caught frog as a pet, it may have diseases or health issues.

-You should look for an active, alert animal that has clear eyes and whose skin looks free of bumps or cuts.
-If you are able to watch it eat before deciding, that's ideal; most frogs will not refuse food unless they're unwell.
+Look for an active, alert animal that has clear eyes with skin that looks free of bumps or cuts.
+If you can watch it eat before deciding, that's ideal; most frogs will not refuse food unless they're unwell.
 Likewise, if the frog you are considering seems lethargic or is having trouble breathing, or if its abdomen seems bloated, these may be signs of illness.

 Similar Species to American Green Tree Frogs

 If an American green tree frog interests you, you may want to look into related species: